Matteo Rover: Loan to Südtirol

 On 15 July 2019, Rover was loaned to Serie C club Südtirol on a season-long loan deal.
 On 4 August he made his debut for the club in a 4–2 home win over Città di Fasano in the first round of Coppa Italia, he played the entire match.
 On 25 August he made his league debut for Südtirol as a substitute replacing Daniele Casiraghi in the 68th minute of a 2–1 away win over Vis Pesaro.
 One week later, on 1 September, Rover scored his first professional goal, as a substitute, in the 47th minute of a 3–2 home defeat against Carpi.
 On 21 September he played his first entire match for the club in Serie C, a 1–0 away win over Arzignano Valchiampo.
 Four days later, Rover scored his second goal, again as a substitute, in the 64th minute of a 3–0 home win over Fermana.
 Rover ended his loan with 30 appearances, 6 goals and 2 assists.

 Südtirol

 On 14 August 2020 he moved to Südtirol and signed contract until 2023.
 He made his seasonal debut, on 22 September, as a starter in the first round of Coppa Italia and he also scored his first goal in the 27th minute of a 2–1 home win over Latte Dolce, he played the entire match.
 Five days later, on 27 September, Rover made his league debut as a substitute replacing Daniele Casiraghi in the 64th minute of a 2–1 away win over Ravenna.

+Reggiana

+On 18 July 2025, Rover signed a two-year contract with Reggiana in Serie B.